jrosain/metarocq/INSTALL.md

 basic `OCaml` `4.13.1` compiler with the `flambda` option enabled, and puts you in the right environment (check with `ocamlc -v`).

-Once in the right switch, you can install `Coq` and the `Equations` package using:
+Once in the right switch, you can install `Rocq` and the `Equations` package using:

     # opam install . --deps-only